 Driving in the US

-However, if you plan to drive in the US we recommend that you get a Georgia driver's license for a number of reasons:
+If you plan to drive in the US, it is recommend that you get a Georgia driver's license for a number of reasons:

 When you buy a car in Georgia you have to register the vehicle in your county, which requires a valid Georgia driver's license or state identification card.

-A police officer conducting a traffic stop may ask to see your passport or visa to verify your foreign license, so if you should carry it with you when driving.
-If they aren’t aware of the provision allowing foreign citizens to drive using an out-of-country license, they might still give you a citation for driving without a license.
+A police officer conducting a traffic stop may ask to see your passport or visa to verify your foreign license.
+For this reason, if you have not yet obtained a driver's license in the US, it is recommended that you carry your passport and visa with you when driving.
+However, if the officer is not aware of the provision allowing foreign citizens to drive using an out-of-country license for a limited time, they might still give you a citation for driving without a license.

 Before you apply for a Georgia driver's license, your arrival in the US has to be confirmed in multiple government databases.
 So, before you start the application process, you should wait until: